pivotal/docs-tap/scst-scan/ivs-carbon-black.hbs.md

 - `SAAS-URL` is the CBC Backend URL.
 - `CARBON-BLACK-SCANNER-IMAGE` is the Carbon Black scanner image.

-**Note** The Carbon Black `cbctl-creds` secret is mounted as a workspace binding and the credentials are inserted into a `cbctl.yaml` config file that the Carbon Black CLI uses.
+The Carbon Black `cbctl-creds` secret is mounted as a workspace binding and the credentials are inserted into a `cbctl.yaml` config file that the Carbon Black CLI uses.

-**Note** `stdoutConfig.path` is specified to take the output stream of the step to a given file where it can be published to the registry.
-See [tekton docs](https://github.com/tektoncd/community/blob/main/teps/0011-redirecting-step-output-streams.md) for more details.
+`stdoutConfig.path` is specified to take the output stream of the step to a file where you can publish it to the registry.
+For more information, see the [Tekton documentation](https://github.com/tektoncd/community/blob/main/teps/0011-redirecting-step-output-streams.md).

+### <a id="disclaimer"></a> Disclaimer

+For the publicly available Carbon Black scanner CLI image, CLI commands and parameters used are accurate at the time of documentation.